Types of Roadshows That You Can Choose From For Your Next Event

 Are you someone who is developing an interest in the Capital Market?
 If yes, then you must have come across the term “Roadshow”.
 But do you know how many types of roadshows are there and what purpose they serve?
 Well, if you don’t, then not to worry because this article will help you with that.
 So, with no further delay let us look into the different types of roadshows.

 So, let us start with the question – what is a roadshow?
-A roadshow (also known as deal roadshow), in the capital market parlance, refers to the sequence of exhibitions conducted by the management of a company to demonstrate their competence to some of the key members of the Buy-side market.
+A roadshow (also known as deal roadshow), in the capital market parlance, refers to the sequence of exhibitions conducted by the management of a company to demonstrate their competence to some of the key members of the Buy-side Marketplace.
 Examples of such buy-side participants may include broker-dealers (syndication partner), money managers and institutional investor groups.
 A roadshow is primarily intended to share more information about the issuer with the market participants through presentations and Q&A set-ups.
 In fact, investors also see this as an opportunity to assess the competence and skills of the company management, and as such, a well-executed roadshow can result in a successful deal.

 A roadshow typically comprises one or two weeks of extremely hard work for the top brass of the company as it involves multiple presentations and meetings in a number of different cities.
 While the roadshow is taking place, the underwriters remain busy in building the book of interest which eventually helps in determining the price of the offering.

 The Deal Roadshow can be divided into two major types:

 A Free Writing Prospectus or Written Types of Roadshow refers to any written communication that provides an offer to sell securities.
 The different form of written communication may include print, television or radio broadcast, all forms of electronic media, such as audiotapes, videotapes, CD Rom, internet websites, electronic mail, voice mail systems, computer networks, etc. In fact, any electronic roadshow that doesn’t associate with a live presentation is considered written communication.